nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 Delete a tank entry from *Fish Ahoy!*

+Use this command to remove tanks from the system, if you happen to change your existing tanks.

 Format: `tank delete <TANK_INDEX>`

 ### Viewing a tank: `tank view`

 View a tank, which displays relevant attributes of the selected tank.

+Use this command to view a specific tank, and the fish contained inside!

 Format: `tank view <TANK_INDEX>`